phlex-ruby/phlex-markdown/README.md

 # `phlex-markdown`

 `Phlex::Markdown` is a [Phlex](https://phlex.fun) view that renders Markdown into HTML using Phlex.
+You could use it directly — it takes a String of markdown and renders it to safe HTML.

-That means, you can define a class that inherits from `Phlex::Markdown` and override various methods to customise the output.
+Alternatively, you can define a sub-class and override various methods to customise the output.

-For example, here we override `h1` and `ul`, adding some Tailwind classes.
+For example, here we override `h1` and `ul`, adding some Tailwind classes to them.

 ```ruby
 class MyMarkdown < Phlex::Markdown